Sumeet-Raina/HappyChappy/README.md

 As a user
-when I login
+when I select a mood as response
-I want to be able to display a response-count
+I want to be bot to suggest options to help with my current mood